Administrative assistants at AMS

 We are very proud of our comprehensive Quality Assurance program.
 It has been audited by NUPIC every 2 to 3 years for the last 30 years.
 It is also designed to comply with 10CFR50 Appendix B and its related standards.
-AMS is a certified A2LA Laboratory for qualification testing of a variety of components for nuclear power plants and other industries.
+AMS is an accredited A2LA Laboratory (A2LA Cert.
+No. 3483.01) for qualification testing of a variety of components for nuclear power plants and other industries.

 We also perform high-level technology research and development projects for a number of national and international organizations and governmental agencies, including the U.S. Department of Energy, U.S. Nuclear Regulatory Commission, U.S. Department of Defense, NASA, U.S. Navy, and the Electric Power Research Institute.
 Furthermore, we work with the International Atomic Energy Agency (IAEA), International Electrical Commission (IEC), Institute of Electrical and Electronics Engineers (IEEE), and International Society of Automation (ISA) to produce consensus standards and guidelines for maintenance of nuclear power plants.

 Members of the EMC Group perform tests in the EMC Laboratory

 AMS was founded in 1977 as a spinoff company of ORNL and the University of Tennessee.

 Mehrad Hashemian (L) and Ryan O’Hagan (R) during a training course at AMS